Duraspark: In the aftermarket

 The Duraspark II ignition system is a common upgrade for older Ford cars equipped with a points-type ignition.
 In most cases, the distributor will interchange with the older-style points distributor.
 The system is similar to some aftermarket systems and the control module may be easily swapped.
 Duraspark swaps are easy and can be run by a Duraspark box or an aftermarket box.
 MSD makes a harness that adapts the Duraspark mag pick up right to an aftermarket box such as the 6AL2.
 Re-curving a Duraspark is a way to build additional power and economy.
-Examples of these are available on eBay and Summit Racing.

 Use by AMC

 The Duraspark module was used by AMC starting in 1978 and continued to be used with AMC's computerized engine control.
 The Motorcraft Duraspark system replaced the older Prestolite system in 1978.

 AMC used the "blue grommet" module from 1978 and it continued on the carbureted AMC engines through the Chrysler buyout until 1991 for V8 engines and 1990 for inline 6 engines.
 In 1982 AMC briefly used the "yellow double grommet" module with three connectors in some passenger cars and Jeeps.